The Effect of Omitted Variables on the Sign of Regression Coefficients: Setup and Identification Analysis

 \subsection{Oster's Breakdown Analysis}

 Thus far we have characterized the identified set for $\beta_\text{long}$ when $\delta$ and $R_\text{long}^2$ are known.
 Next we consider breakdown analysis.
 In this section we review the main breakdown point result in \cite{Oster2019}.
-In section \ref{sec:OsterSignFlip}, we then apply our general analysis in section \ref{sec:generalTheory} to better understand the behavior of Oster's breakdown analysis.
+We then compare it with the sign change breakdown point in Section \ref{sec:OsterSignFlip}.

 Let $\beta_\text{hypo} \in \R$.
-Define the \emph{exact value breakdown point}
+Define the \emph{exact value} breakdown point

 This is the smallest magnitude of the sensitivity parameter $\delta$ that is compatible with $\beta_\text{long} = \beta_\text{hypo}$.
 That is, for all $\delta$ with $| \delta | < \delta^{\text{bp},=}(\beta_\text{hypo},R_\text{long}^2)$, we know that $\beta_\text{hypo}$ is not in the identified set $\mathcal{B}_I(\delta, R_\text{long}^2)$.
 The next result gives a closed form solution for this value.